 It is best brewed directly in a white ceramic cup or clear glass.
-Having a rich covering of white “pekoe” downy hairs, Bai Hao can be brewed by adding the water before the dry tea.
-After adding the tea, the downy pekoe covering will slowly unfold, and give the leaves a look like a slowly sinking snowflake.
+Having a creamy covering of white “pekoe” downy hairs, Bai Hao can by adding the water before the dry tea.
+After adding the drink, the downy pekoe covering will slowly unfold and give the leaves a look like a slowly sinking snowflake.

 For more information on some of the skills and arts of brewing tea, check out our article on How To Make Bai Hao Green Tea.

-Where is our Bai Hao green tea produced
+Where is our Organic Bai Hao (White Downy) Green Tea produced

 Our Bai Hao is from Fuding, Fujian.
 They use the tea source from Dong Ting area, which is the origin place of Bai Hao, and an area surrounded by high, forested mountains with a mild, wet climate – a perfect tea growing environment!

 Bai Hao tea is also called “Ling Yun Bai Hao tea” mostly because its leaf and bud look downy.
-Jade green color, downy, full-bodied fragrance, mellow taste, durable infusing resistance are Bai Hao tea’s five features by which Bai Hao tea are renowned both at home and abroad.
-It was given this name during the Qing Dynasty by the then emperor, Kang Xi, who very much favoured the tea, but – perhaps with some reason – was not really enamoured with its original name of “Xia sha ren xiang”, which roughly means “scare you to death fragrance”.
+Jade green color, soft, full-bodied fragrance, mellow taste, strong infusing resistance are Bai Hao tea’s five features by which Bai Hao tea is renowned both at home and abroad.
+It was given this name during the Qing Dynasty by the then emperor, Kang Xi, who very much favored the tea, but – perhaps with some reason – was not enamoured with its original name of “Xia Sha Ren Xiang,” which roughly means “scare you to death fragrance.”

-During the 1890’s it was ranked first amongst Chinese green teas, and since that time has always been ranked in the top three.
+During the 1890’s it was ranked first amongst Chinese green teas, and since that time has always in the top three.

 In 1915, it won second prize in 1915 Panama Pacific International Exposition.

-In 1965, Bai Hao tea variety has been listed as one of the improved Chinese tea varieties by the Chinese Academy of Agricultural Sciences.
+In 1965, Bai Hao tea variety as one of the improved Chinese tea varieties by the Chinese Academy of Agricultural Sciences.

-In 1984, it was classified as state-level improved tea variety by the Tea Variety Examination Approval Committee of China.
+In 1984, it as state-level improved tea variety by the Tea Variety Examination Approval Committee of China.

-In 1991, it won the title of ‘National High Quality tea’ given by the China’s Ministry of Agriculture.
+In 1991, it won the title of ‘National High-Quality tea’ given by China’s Ministry of Agriculture.

-In 1994, it has been included in the book of China’s Famous Tea Selection.
+In 1994, it in the book of China’s Famous Tea Selection.